The shadow of a Thurston geodesic to the curve graph: Background

 \subsection{An example}

 We illustrate some possible behaviors along a stretch path in the following basic example.

-Fix a small $0<\epsilon\ll 1.$ Let $A_0$ be an annulus which is glued out of two ideal triangles.
-One pair of sides is glued with a shift of $2$, and another pair is glued with a shift of $2+2\epsilon$, as in \figref{Shear}.
-That is, if $p,p'$ are the anchor points associated to one triangle and $q,q'$ are anchor points associated to the other triangle then the segments $[p,q]$ and $[p',q']$ have lengths $2$ and $2+2\epsilon$ respectively.
-Note that by adding enough ideal triangles to this construction, one can obtain a hyperbolic surface $X_0$ of arbitrarily large complexity.
-For example adding an ideal triangle to the top and to the bottom of $A_0$ with zero shift and then identifying the top edges with zero shift and the bottom edges with zero shift gives rise to a triangulation $\lambda$ of sphere with four points removed.
-When two triangle are glued with zero shift, the associated shearing coordinate remains unchanged under a stretch map.
+Fix a small $0<\epsilon\ll 1.$ Let $A_0$ be an annulus which is glued out of two ideal triangles as follows.
+One pair of the sides is glued with a shift of $2$, and another pair is glued with a shift of $2+2\epsilon$, as in \figref{Shear}.
+That is, if $p,p'$ are the anchor points associated to one triangle and $q,q'$ are anchor points associated to the other triangle, and the sides containing $p$ and $q$ are glued, and same for $p'$ and $q'$, then the segments $[p,q]$ and $[p',q']$ have lengths $2$ and $2+2\epsilon$ respectively.
+Note that by adding enough ideal triangles to this construction and gluing them appropriately, one can obtain a hyperbolic surface of arbitrarily large complexity.
+For example adding an ideal triangle to the top and to the bottom of $A_0$ with zero shift and then identifying the top edges with zero shift and the bottom edges with zero shift gives rise to a hyperbolic surface $X_0$ which is topologically a sphere with four points removed.
+Also, the sides of the four ideal triangles define a maximal geodesic lamination $\lambda$ on $X_0$.
+When two triangles are glued with zero shift, the associated shearing coordinate remains unchanged under a stretch map.
 Hence, we concentrate on how the geometry of $A_0$ changes only.

 Let $r$ and $r'$ be the midpoints of $[p,q]$ and $[p',q']$.
 There is an isometry of $A_0$ that switches the two triangles and fixes $r$ and $r'$.
 Hence, if $\gamma$ is the core curve of the annulus $A_0$, the geodesic representative of $\gamma$, which is unique and is fixed by this isometry, passes through points $r$ and $r'$.